MakeSchool-Tutorials/Core-Data-Tutorial/P01-Core-Data-Model/content.md

 Notice that the values for the `loanee` and `itemImage` attributes are both of the `Transformable` type.

-CoreData is only capable of storing certain data types.
-However, neither of the respective data types for those two attributes — `Loanee` and `UIImage` — can be used by CoreData directly.
-Declaring them as `Transformable` lets CoreData convert their objects into a type it can store, and then convert it back in to the original types when loading from the filesystem.
+Core Data is only capable of storing certain data types.
+However, neither of the respective data types for those two attributes — `Loanee` and `UIImage` — can be used by Core Data directly.
+Declaring them as `Transformable` lets Core Data convert their objects into a type it can store, and then convert it back in to the original types when loading from the filesystem.

 Transformable attributes require an `NSValueTransformer` subclass to handle conversions.